 Multiple vulnerabilities in Cisco SD-WAN products could allow an authenticated attacker to perform command injection attacks against an affected device, which could allow the attacker to take certain actions with root privileges on the device.
 For more information about these vulnerabilities, see the Details section of this advisory.

-A vulnerability in the vManage web-based UI (Web UI) in the Cisco SD-WAN Solution could allow an authenticated, remote attacker to inject arbitrary commands that are executed with root privileges.
-The vulnerability is due to insufficient input validation.
-An attacker could exploit this vulnerability by authenticating to the device and submitting crafted input to the vManage Web UI.
+A vulnerability in the CLI of Cisco IOS XE SD-WAN Software could allow an authenticated, local attacker to inject arbitrary commands to be executed with root privileges on the underlying operating system.
+This vulnerability is due to insufficient input validation on certain CLI commands.
+An attacker could exploit this vulnerability by authenticating to the device and submitting crafted input to the CLI.
+The attacker must be authenticated as an administrative user to execute the affected commands.
 A successful exploit could allow the attacker to execute commands with root privileges.